The Young ME Sufferers Trust

 Tymes Trust Support Services

 The Trust is committed to ensuring that children approaching us for support are respected and protected.
 Personal details are not passed to other organisations.
-The Trust's data protection policy is available on request.

 Our Professionals Referral Service allows doctors, teachers, social workers and other professionals to consult colleagues with knowledge and experience of ME in children.